dextr-cloud/dextr-docs/docs/_pages/engage.md

   nav: "docs"
 ---

-The Engage TAB is Dextr main feature since it's the place where you'll be interacting with customers.
+The Engage TAB is the ConnectPath main feature since it's the place where you'll be interacting with customers.
 It consists of a Phone Tab, Chat Tab, and Tasks.

 ### Phone Tab